top of page

 Once, a family went to the beach.
 They had four kids with them, including one newborn baby.
 The family set up their chairs, and the mom sat down to nurse her baby when she looked up and noticed her oldest son who was 8 at the time had already taken off on a floating tube in the ocean.
 It was a calm morning, and the mother noticed he was not right next to the babysitter who was helping that morning.
 She asked the babysitter to go grab him and bring him closer to her but she was afraid of the water and didn't grab him.
 The mother noticed that he was getting farther out rather quickly.
 So she gave her newborn baby to grandma who was sitting next to her, and swam out with a tube herself to go pull him back in.
 She thought it would take thirty seconds to pull him back in and show the babysitter how easy her job could have been, however, when she got out there she noticed that her son was not willing to get off his tube and kick his legs.
 The distance between her son and her own tube was only ten feet or so.
 Yet, both tubes were drifting out.
 Mom was intentionally kicking her legs to get to her son, but son was not willing to get down and kick his legs to get to mom.
 He froze, in panic, probably due to how deep it suddenly felt, and the movie he had watched the night before about sharks.
 The distance was always about ten to 15 feet, but mom could not get her son to kick towards her, and she had to kick quite fast to catch up to him.
 By the time she had gotten to her son's inner tube to bring him back to the beach, she was clear past the second sand bar atleast 90 yards from the beach and well into the deep waters.
 Of course, frantic, she asked why he wouldn't kick to her but he was frozen in fear.
 So mom started kicking her legs back to get back to the beach.
 Her legs were exhausted and felt like jelly, because she had just had a newborn baby.
 About half way back, two men saw the ordeal and came out to help her kick her son back to the shore.
 As they were helping her pull him back in to safety, they explained that not many people realize that the current is heading out in the morning.
 Most beaches have waves crashing against the shore.
 Occasional rip tides take you out.
 But this calm ocean beach in Florida, had a current that went out in the early mornings.
 The mom learned a very important lesson that day.
 Know what direction the current is in, and anchor your children if they decide to float on tubes, especially after watching shark videos.

-We believe God's entire purpose is to help us discover, and live by winning values that will carry us beyond this life.
-Whether your beliefs are a bit different, all of us desire higher values in life.
 There is an interesting movement that often happens throughout history where groups focus on one or two values, but throw out the door the other values.
 Contentious movement has happened throughout history where groups of people have hated other groups of people because they felt marginalized for thinking or believing differently.
 They want acceptance and understanding for who they are becoming but oftentimes, groups of people have collected different value systems as a whole.
 One group may only focus on love and peace, but they don't value chastity or integrity.
 There is the dilemma.
-How do we gather the correct values to lean on?
-Interestingly enough, heaps of people have sacrificed their lives to preserve records of the past, hidden in hills and caves that make up modern scripture.
-Courageous heroes were either burned for translating, scourged for explaining, imprisoned for declaring, or hunted for hiding the ancient records.
-There is a dark side, an evil side that doesn't want you to find the light of truth, they are the "currents of the ocean."
-Miracles and sacrifice are the reasons you can open your phone and gain all the beautiful knowledge of the past that can build your values with the touch of a button.
-It would be a shame to not read them when so many people have died so that you could.
+How do we gather the correct values to lean on while still loving our neighbors?

 Let the guilt start you on the path of the sincere, heartfelt, and therefore heart-changing process of laying down your sins, even giving away your sins to know the Lord.
 And as you come to know him, and come unto him, you will also come to know the real you, unshackled and free from your past. -Wendy Nelson